2010 German Grand Prix: Race

 Massa responded to Alonso's quick pace with his fastest lap time to increase the gap by four-tenths of a second.
 Button ran wide at the first corner and fell further behind sixth-place driver Webber.
 Hamilton set a slow time which allowed Webber to close the gap to the former.
 Vettel became the first driver to make a scheduled pit stop for the hard-compound tyres on the 12th lap, and rejoined in sixth in front of Kubica.
 It was part of a strategy by Red Bull to place him into clear air in the hopes that he could make up some time on the leading Ferrari cars.
 Alguersuari drove alongside Yamamoto over the start/finish line and he made a pass for 19th entering the first corner on the same lap.
 Ferrari responded to Red Bull's decision by bringing Alonso and Massa in for their stops in quick succession, handing the lead to Button.
 Alonso rejoined ahead of Vettel, and was followed by Webber, but he exited the pit lane among a pack of slower cars and was immediately challenged by Kobayashi.
 Massa began to struggle with tyre temperatures and locked-up at turn two, and lost the balance of his car at the turn six hairpin.

-Alguersuari overtook Glock for the 18th position on lap 17, and started to reduce the gap between himself and Senna.
+Alguersuari overtook Glock for 18th on lap 17, and started to reduce the gap between himself and Senna.
 Button, who was still to make a pit stop, set faster lap times than other cars despite being on a worn set of soft-compound tyres.
 The battle between the two Ferrari drivers allowed Vettel to quickly close the gap.
-Alguersuari passed di Grassi to move into 16th place on the 21st lap.
+Alguersuari passed Di Grassi to move into 16th place on the 21st lap.
 Alonso and Massa had caught up to slower cars by the same lap, which allowed the former to attempt a pass on the Brazilian by driving on the inside line heading into the turn six hairpin.
 But Massa held a quicker line leaving the corner which allowed him to defend his position.
 Alonso attempted to pass again heading into the following turn but backed out of the manoeuvre.
 He was angry and told his team "This is ridiculous" because he saw Massa placing him in danger of being challenged by both the Red Bull cars; it prompted intense discussion regarding the matter on the Ferrari pit wall.
 Yamamoto pulled over to the side of the track when his engine cut out on lap 19 while battling with both Force India drivers.